-Even though many Americans do end up getting a tax refund from the Internal Revenue Service, some taxpayers still owe the IRS money and will not get any type of refund until they clear up their balance and pay off any federal taxes owed.
+Even though most American taxpayers wind up getting a tax refund from the federal government, some taxpayers still owe the Internal Revenue Service money and will not get any type of refund until they clear up their balance and pay off any federal taxes owed.

 If you’re wondering if you will get a tax refund when you’re still making payments on an installment agreement or payment plan you set up with the IRS, the simple answer is “no”.

-The IRS will use any refunds owed to you to pay down your current balance.
+The IRS will use any refunds owed to you to pay down your current balances on any of the debts mentioned above.
 This is a condition of the installment agreement you set up when you found out you owed taxes from a prior year, so you may not even see a refund check until that entire balance is paid off in full.

 The IRS will also automatically apply any tax refunds to any prior tax balance owed, and you will have to keep making payments on schedule or keep having your refund taken, until your balance has been cleared.